ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_3/module_3_tasks.md

 `workerData.destination` as the first argument.
 The second argument should be an anonymous function.

-## Handle errors gracefully
+## Handle monochrome errors gracefully
 TASK 12:
-Pass `error` as the argument to our anonymous function.
+Give our anonymous function a parameter of `error`.
 Inside the function body, check if `error` is a truthy value.
 If it is `throw` the error.

 ## Send a message to the parent thread